Policy Number: HR201817-1.0 • Version/Last Updated: 1.0 September 2018 • Audience: Public • Commencement: April 2017 (revised 2018)

 Any investigation undertaken did not result in a sustained finding of a sexual offence, sexual misconduct or serious physical assault involving a child or children, or professional misconduct including towards children.

 SCS does not have concerns around the person’s ability to perform the role in a competent and professional manner.

-Process and assessment of subsequent application for Registration to Teach or Work
+Process and assessment of subsequent application to work for SCS

-Where, following consideration of the matters in 4.3, the approval of the Director of Human Resources (HR) is provided, the person’s application for Registration to Teach or Work will be assessed as follows:
+Where, following consideration of the matters in 4.3, the approval of the Director of Human Resources (HR) is provided, the person’s application to work for SCS will be assessed as follows:

 The Director of HR will refer the matter to the SCS Child Protection (CP) Team Leader.

-The Child Protection (CP) Officer will undertake a risk assessment in light of all information known to SCS about the person.
+The CP Officer will undertake a risk assessment in light of all information known to SCS about the person.
 This may include meeting with the person involved.

 The CP Officer will provide a recommendation to the CP Team Leader regarding the person’s application for Registration to Teach or Work based on the risk assessment.